Stadler FLIRT: Switzerland

 The Swiss Federal Railways were Stadler's first customer for the FLIRT when they ordered 42 units with options for 100 more in September 2002.
 The first vehicle was delivered in 2004 for the use on the Stadtbahn Zug.

 Meanwhile, the Swiss Federal Railways have ordered a total of 117 units that can be broken down into four different types that differ in their equipment for driving in neighboring countries.
 The base version is the class RABe 523 that is used on the Stadtbahn Zug and the RER Vaud.
 These 43 4-section units can only be used within Switzerland.
 The 30 RABe 521 and 14 RABe 522 are versions that can also be used in Germany and France respectively.
 They also consist of four sections and are used on the Basel S-Bahn.
 The last version is the Italy-capable RABe 524/ETR 150 that is used on Treni Regionali Ticino Lombardia (TILO) services in Ticino and northern Italy.
 The first 19 units of this type to be delivered were four sections long, and were followed by eleven units ordered that six-sections long and are additionally equipped with the ETCS Level 2 train control system.

 In December 2018, SBB ordered seven trains, with an option of seven more.
 They will be manufactured 2019–2021.
 Each train has four single-deck cars, with a total of 27 seats in first class and 154 in second class.
 The SBB name is 'Mouette' (lit.
 'Seagull').

+BLS selected Stadler for 58 six-car EMU sets in May 2017 for service on RegioExpress and Bern S-Bahn routes, with delivery scheduled to take place between 2021 and 2026.
+The contract was signed in January 2018, but the quantity was reduced to 52 sets.

+In October 2021, the Swiss Federal Railways selected the FLIRT in a new contract, for 286 trainsets and an option for 224 additional ones (up to 510).
+The contract is worth up to CHF 2 billion.
+Alstom brought an appeal to court, which was rejected in May 2022, confirming the contract.
+The order will also include trainsets for SBB's subsidiaries Thurbo and RegionAlps.They are planned to be delivered between 2026 and 2034.
+They will replace the first generation of Stadler FLIRT, and also the Domino train sets.

 Besides the Swiss Federal Railways two other companies in Switzerland operate FLIRT trains: The Südostbahn (SOB) uses several trains with the designation RABe 526 (FLIRT and FLIRT-III, including the Traverso used as Voralpen Express, Treno Gottardo, Aare-Linth and Alpenrhein-Express).
 The Transports Publics Neuchâtelois (TransN) owns three RABe 527 and four RABe 523 trains.

-BLS ordered 58 six-car EMU sets in May 2017 for service on RegioExpress and Bern S-Bahn routes, with delivery scheduled to take place between 2021 and 2026.